Roofing Link-Building: How to Get Roofing Backlinks Right

 - Install on your Chrome Browser

-- Find great blogs to guest post on, and pages with high domain authority to do outreach to their owners and see if you can score yourself a high DA, high PA link!
+- Find great blogs to guest post on, and pages with high domain authority to do outreach to their owners and see if you can score yourself a high DA, and high PA link!

 - Have patience – but use the Mozbar to be aware of linking opportunities as you go about your normal browsing habits.